liamkyoung/WittnerWollmanGroup/README-setup.md

 Prerendering errors
 - DO NOT SET `NODE=development` when building for production!!!!!
 - DO Set `NODE_ENV=development`, can cause csp errors
-- for prod, docker needs to have lkycode.com
+- for prod, docker needs to have wittnerwollman.com
 - use yarn only for building -- npm can cause versioning errors between drizzle orm and payload
 - Make sure env variables are updated across docker, local, prod
+- You need to build in order to see changes on site, for some reason dev does not work properly

 ### NGINX Configuration
 ```server {